xtrinch/KeyboardLayoutHelper/README.md

 [![License](https://img.shields.io/cocoapods/l/KeyboardLayoutHelper.svg?style=flat)](http://cocoapods.org/pods/KeyboardLayoutHelper)
 [![Platform](https://img.shields.io/cocoapods/p/KeyboardLayoutHelper.svg?style=flat)](http://cocoapods.org/pods/KeyboardLayoutHelper)

+Provides a **layout constraint class** to help adapt UIView to the appearing keyboard, so the textfields dont get lost underneath it.
+Extremely simple usage as all you have to do is apply the provided KeyboardLayoutConstraint class in interface builder.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.